Museum of Anthropology at UBC: History

 The Museum's beginnings lie in the University of British Columbia's acquisition of the Frank Burnett Collection in 1927.
 These works, in addition to two important Musqueam house posts that were acquired and donated by the UBC graduating class of 1927, a number of salvaged totem poles acquired from Canadian anthropologist Marius Barbeau, and the Buttimer collection of First Nations basketry, were displayed in the basement of the UBC Main Library.
 The museum was officially founded in 1947.
 Harry Hawthorn served as the first director of the new museum, with his wife, Audrey Hawthorn, serving as its first curator.

 In 1971, the museum received funds from the Government of Canada and UBC to begin construction of a building.
 In 1976, the new building, designed by renowned Canadian architect Arthur Erickson, opened under new director Michael M. Ames, who served from 1974 to 1997.
 Walter and Marianne Koerner's 1975 donation of their extensive collection of Northwest Coast First Nations art to the museum formed a large part of the building's contents.

 In 1997, Ruth Phillips became museum director.
 In 2002, Ames returned as acting director.
 Anthony Shelton was director from 2004 until 2021.
 In 2021, Susan Rowley, a long-time curator at the museum, was appointed director for a three-year term.

 On March 9, 1999, Canada Post issued a stamp commemorating the Museum, designed by Barbara Hodgson, based on photographs by William McLennan and Jacqueline Gijssen, and prominently featuring the sculpture The Raven and the First Men by Bill Reid.
 The 46¢ stamps are perforated 13.5 and were printed by the Canadian Bank Note Company.

+In 2022, the Museum was closed for 18 months for seismic upgrade and was reopened on June 13, 2024.

 Building

 The museum is located at 6393 NW Marine Dr, on the campus of the University of British Columbia.
-MOA and UBC lie on the University Endowment Lands, which are not officially part of the City of Vancouver.
-The University Endowment Lands are located on unceded Musqueam Territory.
+MOA and UBC lie in the Point Grey campus lands, which are not officially part of the City of Vancouver.
 The Arthur Erickson's building was designed in 1976, inspired by the post-and-beam architecture of northern Northwest Coast First Nations people.
 Like much of Erickson's work, the building is made primarily out of concrete.
 The building takes advantage of second world war gun emplacements, with the Bill Reid Raven sculpture located on a repurposed gun battery.